Japan's southernmost city is a tropical paradise—sun, sea, sand and healthy coral reefs that stretch for miles

 How to Get There

 There are frequent flights from Naha Airport to New Ishigaki Airport.
 You can also fly direct from Tokyo's Haneda Airport to Ishigaki Island.
 The trip takes about 3 hours.
 There is a bus service between the airport and the bus terminal in central Ishigaki.
-It runs every 15 minutes and takes about 45 minutes.
-However, bus connections to other places on the island are infrequent.
+It runs regularly and takes about 45 minutes.

 A rental car is the ideal way to get around Ishigaki.
 You can get to almost anywhere you want to go on the island in less than an hour's drive.